arclabs561/runctl/docs/JSON_OUTPUT_IMPROVEMENTS.md

 ## Current State

-trainctl supports `--output json` for structured output, but implementation is inconsistent across commands.
+runctl supports `--output json` for structured output, but implementation is inconsistent across commands.

 ## Commands with JSON Support